Intermediate-App-Dev-and-Deploy/Weather-App/README.md

 Teacher Notes: <a href="https://github.com/Intermediate-App-Dev-and-Deploy/Weather-App-Teaching-Exemplars">Click Here</a>

-Student Exemplar with godMode (Typing Example), and example of all forecast data <a href="https://github.com/Intermediate-App-Dev-and-Deploy/Weather-App-Student-Exemplar">Click Here</a>
+Student Exemplar with godMode (Typing Example), and example of all forecast data: <a href="https://github.com/Intermediate-App-Dev-and-Deploy/Weather-App-Student-Exemplar">Click Here</a>

 ---